 Press Ctrl+ to make text larger

 Special Features All students have their own desk space in our modern open plan studios, designed to encourage cross year dialog.
 All our staff are professionals in their field, including consultants from major practices like IDEO, Tangerine and Cambridge Consultants.
 You finish a project every 6 weeks, with good access to hands-on making in our well supported workshops, giving you lots of opportunities to add to your CV.
-All 1st year students are inducted together, and encouraged to trial three disciplines before confirming or changing.
-There is a cross-year module after Christmas which teams up 1st and 2nd years, a trans-disciplinary module which involves other experts from the whole university such as marine, business and robotics, and an external context module which takes on the most prestigious competitions.
+All 1st year students are inducted together in the first semester, and encouraged to trial three disciplines before confirming or changing.
+There is a cross-year 'Carousel' module after Christmas which teams up 1st and 2nd years, a trans-disciplinary module which involves other experts from the whole university such as marine, business and robotics, and an external context module which takes on the most prestigious competitions.
 We create products, furniture, services, environments, interiors, single unique objects, ceramics and ideas.
 Our staff offer regular contact hours with students and relish constructive debate.
 We offer an ever growing international exchange programme for level two and throughout all levels cultural field trips are undertaken.
 Our students are highly visible in the media and continue to make a huge impact on the design community.
 Their work is, insightful, material conscious, informed by current technologies and above all, useful.
 We offer four main routes to undergraduate study: Product Design, Spatial & Interiors, Designer Maker, and 3D Design (combined) which is a popular choice for those training to be teachers.

-BA Product Design Product Design deals with the tangible experience of seeing, desiring, obtaining, and using a product, ultimately defining the consumer's emotional connection to the object.
+BA Product Designer Product Design deals with the tangible experience of seeing, desiring, obtaining, and using a product, ultimately defining the consumer's emotional connection to the object.
 Through creative and analytical processes, designers determine the aesthetic and functional characteristics of a product.
 Specific skills and techniques are adopted to help identify new opportunities for innovation, design excellence, brand and visual identity.
 Should you be a Product Designer?
 Product Design provides you with skills to turn your ideas into real products, which are a pleasure to use.
 We teach design so that you can create delightful and rewarding experiences.
 And we have unique methods to help you identify opportunities for innovative new ideas, and play with aesthetics, functions and visual identities.
 Graduates from our course are working at major design consultancies, as well as in-house designers, and doing postgraduate research.

-BA Spatial & Interiors Furniture and Interior Design reflects the emerging collaborative and interdisciplinary practice of design, crossing the boundaries of interior design, architecture, art, engineering and furniture.
+BA Spatial & Interior Designer Furniture and Interior Design reflects the emerging collaborative and interdisciplinary practice of design, crossing the boundaries of interior design, architecture, art, engineering and furniture.
 Skills are developed to create innovative, practical and contemporary spaces whilst gaining a hands-on understanding of material, processes and construction methods through making.
 Is Furniture and Interiors for you?
 Furniture and Interiors is a unique course which crosses the boundaries of interior design, landscapes, architecture, art, engineering and furniture.
 We designed this course because it is what a modern design practice needs: collaborative and interdisciplinary teamwork.
 We help you create innovative contemporary spaces by making sure that you understand materials, processes and construction methods.
 We challenge you to be innovative so that you can develop pioneering schemes.
 We aim high, so as to prepare you to follow rewarding careers with the creative disciplines from architecture to furniture to environments.

 BA Designer Makers Through an understanding of materials and making processes, Designer Makers are encouraged to develop individual pathways and philosophies that respond and contribute to contemporary life.
 Material and craft skills are not seen as an end in themselves, but are integrated into broader exploration of design ideas, to problem-solve and communicate through a developed individual language.
 Should you be a Designer Maker?
 If you like exploring ideas, and creating desirable objects, then the Designer Maker course may suit you.
 We teach you about materials so that you can explore how they behave, and about processes so you know how to get things made in small batches.
 We encourage you to develop your thinking,and work with you to discover your strengths so that you can develop your own identity.
 We help you with business skills or to join a postgraduate course when you finish.
 Many of our graduates have set up their own workshops, or are working with major design studios and manufacturers.